bcgov/NotifyBC/docs/docs/getting-started/quickstart.md

 ---
-title: Quick Start
 permalink: /docs/quickstart/
+---

+# Quick Start

----For the impatient, here's how to get a boilerplate _NotifyBC_ instance up and running if you have git and node.js installed:
+For the impatient, here's how to get a boilerplate _NotifyBC_ instance up and running if you have git and node.js installed:

 ```sh
 ~ $ git clone \